Skip to main content

 Dermabrasion for Scar Smoothening

 Microneedling promotes collagen production, improving skin texture and the appearance of scars.
-While beneficial, the results are not be as dramatic or rapid as those achieved with laser treatments.
+While beneficial, the results are not as dramatic or rapid as those achieved with laser treatments.

 Give Your Skin the Best